What Is Sports Nutrition for Teenage Athletes?

 Most families rotate the same handful of quick meals, because they’re easy and everyone accepts them.
 So when we talk about “making changes”, it can feel like extra effort.

 The good news is you don’t need a full overhaul.
-Small upgrades add up.
+Small upgrades add up and are usually the best strategy for improving a teenager’s nutrition.

-For example, one of our founders used to add lentils to a spaghetti bolognese for extra protein and fibre, and blend spinach into sauces, without making a big deal of it.
-The meals stayed familiar, the nutrition improved, and no one felt like things had suddenly changed.
+For example, one of our founders used to add lentils to a spaghetti bolognese for extra protein and fibre, and blend spinach into sauces, without mentioning it.
+The meals stayed familiar, their nutrition improved significantly, and their child didn’t even notice the difference.

 This isn’t about perfection; it’s about consistency.
 What helps your athlete can also help the rest of the family: steadier energy, better immune health, and better recovery.

-• What to eat before training, after training, and on competition days
+• What their child should eat before and after training, and on competition days

-• Protein basics and muscle repair, without hype
+• The basics around protein and muscle repair

-• What can happen when athletes do not eat enough, and how to spot it early
+• What can happen if they don’t eat enough, and how to spot the signs early

-• Simple routines that help teenagers fuel consistently, even with low appetite or busy schedules
+• How to help teenagers fuel consistently, even with low appetite or busy schedules